Filtration shrinkage, strict local martingales and the F\"{o}llmer measure: Solving the equivalent measure extension problem

-By \eqref{eq:lbm1}, the right side is locally integrable in $t$ on $[0,\infty)$, which implies \eqref{eq:Q0fin}.
+By (\ref{eqlbm1}), the right-hand side is locally integrable in $t$ on $[0,\infty)$, which implies (\ref{eqQ0fin}).
 We may therefore define an $E_\Delta$-valued process $W$ by

-using \eqref{eq:Q0fin} to see that the integral on the right side is well-defined and finite.
+using (\ref{eqQ0fin}) to see that the integral on the right-hand side is well defined and finite.
 Now, for each~$n$, $N^{\tau_n}$ is the density process of the restriction of $Q_0$ to $\mathcal G_{\tau_n}$ with respect to $P$.
-(Recall that $\tau_n$ is the minimum of $n$ and the first time $N_t$ hits level $n$.)
+(Recall that $\tau_n$ is the minimum of $n$ and the first time $N_t$ hits level~$n$.)
 We observe that, by It\^o's formula,